TeselaGen/ve-sequence-utils/docs/issue_template.md

-@tnrich <!--- ¡important to make sure I get an email alert for your issue! -->
+@tnrich <!--- ¡Don't delete - This makes sure I get an email alert for your issue! -->